 Building a community around content

 One of the strongest points about the Notion content marketing strategy has to be the Notion community it has built to generate more content for the brand.
 With so many users of the platform across so many different industries all over the world, the community itself serves as a great resource for Notion users.
 There’s no better way of leveraging user-generated content than this.
+In the Marketo content marketing case study, we found that Marketo uses a similar approach of building a community around their product through Marketing Nation.

 Community members share templates they’ve created on Notion, host events and webinars, and exchange all kinds of trade tips that help the community grow.